 We pride ourselves on our ethical approach to business in all areas of our company.
 We abide by all animal regulations that affect our work and lead the way in ensuring that home dog boarding conforms with all legal requirements.

-We work very closely with over 200 local council authorities and all of our Dog Carers are licensed by their respective Councils (where it is a requirement) in accordance with Animal Boarding Establishments Act 1963, something that, as far as we are aware, no other dog care franchise can claim.
-In many areas our documentation has been adopted by the local council and Wagging Tails Carers are licensed at a special reduced rate.
+We work very closely with over 200 local council authorities and all of our franchisees and Dog Carers work with their respective Councils in accordance with the Animal Welfare Regulations 2018 (and the Animal Boarding Establishments Act 1963 if outside of England).
+In many areas our documentation has been adopted by the local council and used as the benchmark for this type of service.

-Knowing a franchise brand is a BFA member immediately offers a certain number of assurances that a brand who is not a member cannot.
+Knowing a franchise brand has achieved full bfa member status immediately offers a certain number of assurances that a brand who has not been a member cannot.
 These include:

 - Viability – franchisors must show that the product or service they offer is saleable, and at a level of profit that will sustain a franchised network.